 Each year, as described in the Comments section, the June Monthly Financial Statements are considered interim, in that there is significant effort undertaken to complete the year end process after the production of these reports.
-The main transactions include; invoices from suppliers for services completed by 30 June, accruals relating to employees and the capitalisation and depreciation of assets.
+The main transactions includes; invoices from suppliers for services completed by 30 June, accruals relating to employees and the capitalisation and depreciation of assets.
 The transactions are many, with the changes to balances potentially substantial.
-This is standard practice in all organisations, given the reality that monthly statements are prepared within a week or so of the end of month, whereas annual statements are prepared some three months following the year end.